jfzhang95/pytorch-video-recognition/README.md

   │   └── ...
   ```

-Note: HMDB dataset's directory tree is similar to UCF101 dataset.
+Note: HMDB dataset's directory tree is similar to UCF101 dataset's.

 ## Experiments
 These models were trained in machine with NVIDIA TITAN X 12gb GPU.
 Note that I splited